-The ROOK2 is easy to launch using a winch and has no special characteristics considering this kind of launching.
-To practice this launching technique special training is needed and you have to be aware of the procedures and dangers, which are specific for winching.
+The Rook3 is easy to launch using a winch and has no special characteristics considering this kind of launch.
+In order to practice this launching technique, special training is needed, and you have to be aware of the procedures and dangers, which are specific for winching.
 We do not recommend using any special towing device which accelerates the glider during the winch launch.